adammjacobs/workshopTenant/README.md

+WARNING This project is community supported.
+This means that you should not contact Qlik Support for help with these automations.
+See below for additional information on how to raise issues on this repository to ask for help.

 # Automated Workshop Tenant
 Qlik Cloud workshops tend to mostly have the same requirements.
 With that in mind, I have created a series of automations designed to make maintaining a workshop tenant easier.